BatchClayderman/Cryptography-Schemes/README.md

 git push
 ```

 Eventually, submit a Pull Request (PR) after pushing.
-If you are required to log in during pushing, try to use ``gh`` (recommended) or generate a token from your GitHub account.
+If you are required to log in while pushing, try to use ``gh`` (recommended) or generate a token from your GitHub account.

 ## 2. SchemeAAIBME

 Click [here](./SchemeAAIBME/README.md) to view details.

-Here are the equivalent implementations in Java programming language based on the JPBC library.
+Here are the equivalent implementations in the Java programming language based on the JPBC library.

 - Baselines:
   - [https://github.com/BatchClayderman/Fuzzy_IB_ME](https://github.com/BatchClayderman/Fuzzy_IB_ME)